MetaMask/eth-faucet/README.md

 our nonce tracking sucks, so dont reuse the key or you'll have to restart the faucet.

 ### deploy:
-docker-compose build && docker-compose stop && docker-compose up -d && docker-compose logs
+docker-compose build && docker-compose stop && docker-compose up -d && docker-compose logs -f